When it comes to improving your game, most golfers think it’s an equipment issue.

 How to Change Your Golf Grip Fast

-- The best way to change your grip is to keep a club in your office, your living room, bathroom, wherever you spend a lot of time.
+- Keeping a club in your office, your living room, bathroom, wherever you spend a lot of time.

 - Every time you are in that room, hold that club with your new grip for 10 – 15 minutes at a time.